fledge-iot/fledge-south-person-detection/docs/index.rst

                          The URL of the RTSP stream, if stream is to be used.
 Only RTSP streams are supported for now.

   - **OpenCV Backend**:
-                         The backend required by Open CV to process the stream, if stream is to be used.
+                         The backend required by OpenCV to process the stream, if stream is to be used.
                          Default is set to ffmpeg.

   - **Streaming Protocol**: